-In the final stage of the project, the proof of concept will be put into production, integrating the solution in the customer IT infrastructure.
+In the final stage of the project, the proof of concept will be put into production, integrating the solution into the customer’s IT infrastructure.

-The scenario in which the proof of concept will be deployed strongly influences implementation activities.
-Among other factors, there are two main aspects which are critical to determining the complexity of this phase:
+The scenario for deploying the proof of concept strongly influences implementation activities.
+Among other factors, two main aspects are critical to determining the complexity of this phase:

-- The diversity of the input / output format with respect to the format used in the pilot phase
+- How different the input / output format is compared to the format used in the pilot phase

-- The level of autonomy of the solution with respect to the client IT systems
+- The solution’s level of autonomy with respect to client IT systems

-The good news is that, with Rulex, production deployment is much easier than traditional methods, thanks to its no-code approach and the numerous features for monitoring projects.
+The good news is that with Rulex, production deployment is much easier than traditional methods, thanks to its no-code approach and numerous project monitoring features.

-Data-driven decision-making processes are revolutionizing the world and can make a huge contribution to your business.
+Data-driven decision-making processes are revolutionizing the world, and they can make a huge contribution to your business.

-Once the best data-driven decision-making project for your business has been chosen (see our dedicated article on the subject), execution is essential.
+Once you have chosen the best data-driven decision-making project for your business (see our dedicated article on the subject), execution is essential.